 Phase four is the Period of Post-Sacramental Study

 This phase is where we reflect on the sacraments.
 We learn practical aspects of being Catholic, and explore how to become a real part of parish life at St Francis of Assisi.

 Sponsors are not chosen for “what they know”, but because they are people who are willing to walk with others on this journey of faith.Sponsors are traveling companions to the Inquirer going through the RCIA process.
 Sponsors are friends, companions, and guides along this journey.
 A sponsor listens to his/her candidate’s faith, questions, and doubts, and shares their own faith experience.

 A sponsor does have to be a practicing Catholic and has to have received the Initiation Sacraments of Baptism, Confirmation and Eucharist.
 A sponsor comes to the weekly sessions and the special rites with his/her candidate, encourages his/her candidate and is willing to share his/her time and faith.

 Sponsors are the link through which candidates become exposed to the various ways in which members of the parish community already serve in some form of ministry.

 Sponsors receive ongoing support from the RCIA team and parish community.

 We look forward to meeting you and sharing your journey.
-If you have any questions please feel free to call Fr.
-Brian Phelps for more information.
+If you have any questions please feel free to call our Director of Worship, Stacy Stang, for more information.